 Why there is no “rename task” option in the Task Scheduler?

 One would expect that renaming a Windows task is a simple thing to do.
 It might seem obvious that you should open the Task Scheduler, find the task you want to rename and search for an option to rename it.
-Well, if you do that, you will find that there is no such option.
+Well, when you do that, you find that there is no such option.

-Then, in the Actions sidebar, click or tap on the Export option.
+On the right side of the Task Scheduler window, in the Actions sidebar, click or tap on the Export option.

-Now you're back in the main window of the Task Scheduler.
+After you save the task, you are brought back to the main window of the Task Scheduler.
 Select the task you just exported and delete it.

-Your scheduled task is now gone.
-In order to get it back, but this time with a new name, check the Actions sidebar again and click or tap Import Task.
+The original scheduled task is now gone.
+To get it back, but this time with a new name, recheck the Actions sidebar and click or tap on “Import Task.”